JeffersonLab/clara-docs/docs/clas/data-processing.md

 </div>

 ## IMPORTANT

-Before we describe a data processing configuration options it is worthwhile to emphasize the importance of data set proper description.
+Before we describe a data processing configuration options it is worthwhile to emphasize the importance of a data-set proper description.
 This includes path to the actual data-file input and output directories, full path to the data-set metadata file, and data-set description.

+{: .note .info }
-Note: for every data processing these options must be set, and most importantly, options for `data-set description and data-set metadata file must be unique`.
+For every data processing these options must be set, and most importantly, options for `data-set description` and `data-set metadata file` must be unique.

 ```
 clara> set fileList